johannacarolinep/watercolour-school/README.md

 ![Course scope section](documentation/feature-course-info-scope-section-desktop.png)

 #### Course schedule section
 The course schedule section is similar to the previous section, in that it helps the user understand what to expect from the course.
-It is another list, but focusing on what students will be painting throughout the course, providing a basic course schedule.
+It is another list but focused on what students will be painting throughout the course, providing a basic course schedule.

 In order to make the section stand out from the previous section, visual interest is added in the form of icons, symbolising each of the 5 motif themes.
 ![Course schedule section](documentation/feature-course-info-schedule-desktop.png)

 #### CTA section
-Lastly the article finishes off with a call to action and link to the sign up page, encouraging users to sign up, after they have read more about the course.
+Lastly, the article finishes off with a call to action and link to the sign up page, encouraging users to sign up, after they have read more about the course.
 ![Course article CTA section](documentation/feature-course-info-cta-desktop.png)

 ---